 Cut the cabbage into wedges and remove the core.
 Thinly slice crosswise into shreds.
 Grate or julienne the carrot–you can do this with a box grater, a food processor, a knife, or just use a vegetable peeler to make long, thin strands.

 Place the cabbage and carrot in a colander or strainer set over a bowl (or in the sink).
 Add sugar and salt and toss to combine.
 Let stand for at least 30 minutes and up to 1 hour.
 Meanwhile, cut or tear the parsley leaves from the stems, and thinly slice the scallion tops on a diagonal to create thin shreds.

 Optional step: For extra flavor, toast the cumin and caraway seeds in a small skillet over medium heat.
 Stir constantly and remove the spices from the pan as soon as you start to really smell them–they can go from fragrant to burnt in a flash.

 In a small mixing bowl or glass measuring cup, whisk together vinegar, sugar, mustard, cumin, caraway, salt, and pepper.
 (Go easy on the salt, since the cabbage and carrot are already seasoned.)
 Let the mixture stand and mingle until the vegetables are ready.

 When you’re ready to assemble the salad, give the vinegar mixture a whisk to make sure the sugar has dissolved.
 Slowly whisk in the olive oil, a few drops at a time at first.
 When about half the oil is in, whisk in the rest in a slow, steady stream.

 Pat the cabbage and carrot with a paper towel to remove excess moisture.
 Transfer to a serving bowl, add parsley leaves and scallion tops, and toss to combine.
 Drizzle over the dressing and toss to coat.
-Serve immediately, or cover and refrigerate for up to 24 hours.
+Serve immediately.